 This post is also available in: Español

-Green pepian or also called mole verde is a very special sauce.
+Green pepian or mole verde is a very special sauce.
 It has pumpkin seeds (pepitas) and special condiments such as epazote and cumin seeds.
-Plus roasted serrano peppers, tomatillos and garlic.
+Plus roasted serrano peppers, tomatillos, and garlic.
 All mixed together to make the most flavorful sauce.
 The green pepian goes really well with turkey tenderloin, chicken or pork.

-The Mexican cuisine has an important influence of the prehispanic culinary culture.
-It is common to see condiments such as epazote in many classic recipes.
+It is common to see condiments such as epazote in many classic recipes such as mole verde.
 Epazote is a leaf known as wormseed, Jesuit’s tea, or Mexican-tea.
 It is an annual herb native to Central America, South America, and southern Mexico.

 Green Pepian Turkey Dinner